What is ECO?

-The Home Heating Cost Reduction Obligation requires suppliers to provide measures that improve the ability of low income and vulnerable households to heat their homes.
-This section of ECO covers private sector housing only, and actions must deliver affordable warmth to those who need it most and result in heating savings (e.g. cavity wall insulation, replacement or repair of a boiler).
+The Home Heating Cost Reduction Obligation requires suppliers to promote measures which improve the ability of low income and vulnerable household to heat their homes.
+This includes actions that result in heating savings, such as the replacement or repair of a boiler.

 Carbon Emissions Reduction Obligation (CERO)

-Ofgem are administering and monitoring ECO until 2015.
+The energy regulator Ofgem administers and monitors ECO.
 Further details can be found on their website, including information for domestic consumers, installers and suppliers.
-They also publish monthly ECO compliance reports.